SFGLab/ChromMovie/README.md

 ## Copyrights

-The software is freely distributed under the GNU GENERAL PUBLIC LICENSE.
+The software is freely distributed under the GNU GENERAL PUBLIC LICENSE (GPL-3.0).